 Worker Infection Protocol

-As provided in the guidance document, there is a zero tolerance for sick workers reporting to work.
-Employees should be instructed that even those with mild symptoms of respiratory infection (cough, shortness of breath, sore throat) or fever should stay off work.
-Contractors shall take immediate steps to limit infections at the job site in the event that a worker discovered to have tested positive for COVID-19 or has COVID-19 related symptoms.
+There is a zero-tolerance policy for sick workers reporting to work.
+Employees with mild respiratory infection symptoms (cough, shortness of breath, sore throat) or fever should stay off work.
+Contractors should take immediate steps to limit infections when finding out a worker tested positive or has COVID-19 related symptoms.

-Prompt identification and isolation of potentially infectious individuals is a critical step in protecting workers, vendors, visitors, and others at a worksite.
+Prompt identification and isolation of potentially infectious individuals are critical in protecting others at work.

 Identification of Exposure

-The Contractor shall direct workers with COVID-19 related symptoms to leave the jobsite immediately and contact their healthcare provider.
-The Massachusetts Department of Health (DPH) or a local board of health will make appropriate notifications to those who had direct prolonged contact with the COVID-19 positive workers.
+Contractors should tell workers with COVID-19 related symptoms to leave the job site immediately.
+Workers with symptoms should also contact their healthcare provider.
+The Massachusetts Department of Health (DPH) or a local board of health will notify those who have had direct contact with COVID-19 positive workers.

-The Contractor shall work with the local board of health to identify any potential job site exposures, including:
+Contractors should work with the local board of health to identify any potential exposures, including:

-- Other workers, vendors, inspectors, or visitors to the work site with close contact to the individual
+- other workers, vendors, inspectors, or visitors who had close contact to the individual

 Notification and Quarantine Requirements